cfpb/design-system/docs/components/dropdowns.md

 collection_name: components
 section: components
 status: Proposed
-intro: "More information about Dropdowns can be found at:\n\n* http://cfpb.github.io/design-manual/page-components/form-fields.html#dropdowns\t\n* https://cfpb.github.io/capital-framework/components/cf-forms/#select-dropdown"
+intro: Dropdowns are very useful.
 variations:
   - variation_code_snippet: <marquee>Some sample code will eventually show up here.</marquee>
     variation_description: The default state is the most default state of them all.